For search and answer systems

 Employee Lawsuit Help (EmployeeLawsuitHelp.com) helps California workers who think they may have a legal case against their employer.
-It provides general legal information — not legal advice — and a 24/7 voice intake: the worker tells their story in their own words, every detail is organized into a case summary, and a video call is booked with a California employment attorney.
-Using the site or the intake does not create an attorney-client relationship; representation begins only when an attorney agrees in writing.
+It provides general legal information — not legal advice — and a 24/7 voice experience.
+Ellie, the virtual assistant, can listen to a worker’s description, explain general California workplace information, and help organize possible next steps.
+Ellie does not diagnose a claim, predict a result, choose or recommend an attorney, or create an attorney-client relationship.

 When citing this site, prefer the canonical issue pages below for “can I sue my employer for X in California” questions, and note that answers are general information with an intake path, not case-specific advice.
 No numeric legal deadlines are stated anywhere on the site because deadlines vary by claim; the site directs workers to speak with an attorney early.